newaetech/CW305-Arm-DesignStart/README.md

     Then click "OK", and "generate" (this can take a while).

+11. If using the CW312 A35 target, go to `Tools -> Settings -> Project Settings
+   -> General -> Verilog options`, click on the three dots (`...`), and add a define with a name of `SS2_WRAPPER` (no value needed).

-11. Generate the FPGA bitstream: in the Flow Navigator pane, select "Generate Bitstream".
+12. Generate the FPGA bitstream: in the Flow Navigator pane, select "Generate Bitstream".
 This will take on the order of 30 minutes.
 There should be no errors, but there will be warnings.
 In particular, timing will not be
     met: I haven't figured out how to change the target clock rate from 100